klimaj/klimaj.github.io/_pages/about.md

   - /about.html
 ---

-Hello World!
-Welcome to my personal GitHub webpage.
+Welcome to my personal GitHub webpage!
 I look forward to collaborating with you.
-Please feel free to contact me with your scientific inquiries.
+Please feel free to contact me with your scientific and computational inquiries.

+Best regards,
+Jason